Language and Page Formatting Options

 - In the Web Console, navigate to Operators and verify if OpenShift Data Foundation is available.

-Use this section to create only the Multicloud Object Gateway component with OpenShift Data Foundation.
+You can create only the standalone Multicloud Object Gateway component while deploying OpenShift Data Foundation.

-- Ensure that OpenShift Data Foundation Operator is installed.
+- Ensure that the OpenShift Data Foundation Operator is installed.

 In the OpenShift Web Console, click Operators → Installed Operators to view all the installed operators.